Shammi Narang

-Shammi Narang is an Indian voice-over artist, ex news anchor and entrepreneur based in Delhi.
+Shammi Narang is an Indian media personality, voice-over artist, ex news anchor and entrepreneur based in Delhi.
 Graduating with an engineering degree, Narang first got into the voice-over profession by working in the Hindi division of Voice of America.
 Later he was selected from among 10,000 candidates into Doordarshan, which was then the only channel in India, and became the 'face of Doordarshan news reading' and Indian Television in general during the 1970s – 80s.
 His rendering of Sarab Sanjhi Gurbani has become the voice of Sikhs globally as well.

 After the advent of satellite television, Narang left the channel and instead started training upcoming and budding news anchors, journalists, voice-over artists and emcees.

 All Hindi in-train and in-station voice messages and announcements of the Delhi Metro, Rapid Metro Gurgaon, Mumbai Metro, Bangalore Metro, Jaipur Metro and the Hyderabad Metro Rail are recorded in Narang's voice.
 Narang is also the director of Delhi-based Pindrop Media Group.